Cozy Powell: 1972–1974

 Sharing a love of the power-trio set up (Cream), Cozy Powell formed a band with guitarist Clem Clempson and bassist Greg Ridley (Humble Pie), but when this fell apart Cozy temporarily quit the music business to take up motorcycle racing.
-His desire to launch a three-piece in the vein of Cream remained; recordings with Tipton, Entwistle & Powell are testament to this as much as sessions with Cream's Jack Bruce and on guitar Uli Jon Roth, briefly after recording for Cinderella: "to get him (Uli Roth) had been the idea of Larry Mazor (at the time manager of Cinderella), Jack met him, but at the time Uli was busy with a symphony.
+His desire to launch a three-piece in the vein of Cream remained; recordings with Tipton, Entwistle & Powell are testament to this as much as sessions with Cream's Jack Bruce and on guitar Uli Jon Roth, briefly after recording for Cinderella: "to get him (Uli Roth) had been the idea of Larry Mazer (at the time manager of Cinderella), Jack met him, but at the time Uli was busy with a symphony.
 I don't think it would have worked, we had him in mind as well as some other people, like Gary Moore, ideally Jeff Beck really", followed by Clem Clempson, Pat Travers and Pat Thrall with whom they recorded, shopped for a deal - unsuccessfully—until Powell would join Black Sabbath.

 1975–1980: Rainbow

-In 1975 Powell joined Rainbow and over the next five years he and guitarist Ritchie Blackmore were the only constants in the band's line-up.
-Rainbow's 1979 album, Down to Earth, featured Graham Bonnet on vocals and included the singles "Since You Been Gone" and "All Night Long", which reached number 6 and number 5 on the UK charts respectively.
-During this time, Blackmore evolved the sound of the band from a neo-classical hard rock-heavy metal to a more commercial AOR sound.
-This proved to be the band's most successful album to date.
-However, Powell was concerned with the overtly commercial direction of the band and decided to leave Rainbow, although not before they headlined the first Monsters of Rock show at Castle Donington, England, on 16 August 1980.
-The festival was Powell's last show with the band.
+In 1975, Powell joined Rainbow.
+Over the next five years he and guitarist Ritchie Blackmore were the only constants in the line-up.
+During this time, Blackmore developed the band's sound from neoclassical hard rock-heavy metal to a more commercial AOR sound.
+Powell grew concerned with the overtly commercial direction and decided to leave, although not before Rainbow headlined the first Monsters of Rock show at Castle Donington, England, on 16 August 1980.
+This was his last show with the band.
+Powell became the first musician to appear at Monsters of Rock with different bands, when he returned with Whitesnake in 1983.

 1980–1983: Bonnet, Michael Schenker, Phenomena

 After leaving Rainbow, Powell again worked with vocalist Graham Bonnet, their most notable single being "Night Games" from Bonnet's solo album Line-Up, which reached number 6 in the UK singles chart.

 For the rest of the 1980s, Powell assumed short-term journeyman roles with a number of major bands including The Michael Schenker Group.
 In 1985 he started recording with Phenomena for their self-titled first album, which was released the same year.
 He also worked briefly with another new supergroup named Forcefield along with Bonnet and later Tony Martin on vocals, former Ian Gillan Band member Ray Fenwick and former Focus member Jan Akkerman on the guitars, Neil Murray and later Laurence Cottle on bass.
-Cottle would eventually join as a session player for the recording of Black Sabbath's Headless Cross and again was replaced by Murray following that tour.
+Cottle would eventually join as a session player for the recording of Black Sabbath's Headless Cross album in 1989 and again was replaced by Murray following that tour.